Trodelvy® (sacituzumab govitecan-hziy)

 Use in Patients With Brain Metastases in mBC Studies

-This document is in response to your request for information regarding Trodelvy® (sacituzumab govitecan-hziy [SG]) and its use in patients with brain metastases (BrM) in metastatic breast cancer (mBC) clinical studies.
+This document is in response to your request for information regarding the use of Trodelvy® (sacituzumab govitecan-hziy [SG]) in patients with brain metastases (BrM) in metastatic breast cancer (mBC) clinical studies.

 Some data may be outside of the US FDA-approved prescribing information.
 In providing this data, Gilead Sciences, Inc. is not making any representation as to its clinical relevance or to the use of any Gilead product(s).
 For information about the approved conditions of use of any Gilead drug product, please consult the FDA-approved prescribing information.